baita00/CChart/README.md

 The prototype of CChart is CPlot, which has been extensively extended.
 CPlot's official website is http://cplot.sourceforge.net/, thanks to its author Todd Clements.

 The author uses Microsoft Visual C++ 6.0 to develop.
-The code supports all higher versions of Visual Studio.
-The code does not use any new functions after C++ 98 standard, and the selected Third-party libraries are compatible with VC6.0.
+The code supports all higher versions of Visual Studio, and does not use any new functions after C++ 98 standard, and the selected Third-party libraries are compatible with VC6.0.

-The author is not a professional programmer, so the code is not particularly standard, especially the comments are incomplete, but the author has tried to make the code have a certain self-annotation function.
+The author is not a professional programmer, so the code is not so standard, especially the comments are incomplete.
+The author has tried to make the code to be somewhat self-annotation.

-At present, a small number of functions of this library are still under development, without affecting the use.

 Further information can be obtained at the website www.cchart.net, and the author can be contacted by e-mail baita00@hotmail.com.